mgdelacroix/mgdelacroix.github.io/content/post/creating-an-executable-file-from-a-python-script.md

 python3 -m zipapp -p '/usr/bin/env python3' -o myscript.bin dist
 ```

-- The `-m` tells Python to run the `zipapp` module.
+- The `-m` flag tells Python to run the `zipapp` module.
-- The `-p` specifies
+- The `-p` flag specifies
   the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) of the
   header of the generated executable zipfile.
 If your script uses
   Python 2 instead of Python 3, just modify that line.
-- The `-o` specifies the name of the output file.
-The extension is
+- The `-o` flag specifies the name of the output file.
+The extension
-  totally optional.
+  is totally optional.
 I prefer to use no extension at all.
 - The last parameter is the directory of the code you want to bundle.

 The output of this command should leave you with a `myscript.bin`